Adventure Activity Regulations

 ⟹ Information for schools (Worksafe NZ)

 A contractor can provide services to your school without being registered as long as he/she is supporting your program under your safety management plan.
-If a contractor provides the school with an activity, rather than expertise to support the school programme, they need to be a registered provider.
+If a contractor provides the school with an activity identified as an adventure activity, rather than providing expertise to support the school programme, they need to be a registered provider.

 In contracting or hiring instructors to support the delivery of a programme or activity, schools should follow best practice, such as hiring to match the scope of the activity and ensuring the instructor holds a recognised New Zealand qualification that is current.